pokarats/CoDER/README.md

 We follow [Benchmark and Best Practices for Biomedical Knowledge Graph Embeddings](https://aclanthology.org/2020.bionlp-1.18) and trained KGE from the [UMLS SNOMED-CT Knowledge Base](https://www.nlm.nih.gov/research/umls/index.html) to represent CUIs in the MIMIC dataset.
-Training is done using [DGL-KE Library](https://doi.org/10.1145/3397271.3401172).
+Training is done using [DGL-KE Library](https://github.com/awslabs/dgl-ke).

 We experimented with 2 pre-training approaches:

-- case4 embeddings from the data released by [Benchmark and Best Practices for Biomedical Knowledge Graph Embeddings](https://aclanthology.org/2020.bionlp-1.18)
+- case4 embeddings from the data released by [Benchmark and Best Practices for Biomedical Knowledge Graph Embeddings](https://github.com/dchang56/snomed_kge)
 - base embeddings from our own installation of the [UMLS SNOMED-CT Knowledge Base](https://www.nlm.nih.gov/research/umls/index.html)

 Preliminary results show that case4 KGE achieve higher P,R, and F1 scores than base embeddings, using the baseline LAAT encoder for classification.
 Since not all CUIs in the MIMIC dataset have relations in the KGE pre-training, we had to prune out CUIs without relations.
 It seems that case4 KGE represent **~50%** and base KGE only **35%** of the CUIS in the MIMIC dataset.
 This reduced representation correlates with the lower performance by the base KGE.
+It is surprising, however, that with only 50% of CUIs present, the model can still achieve higher evaluation metrics than using the baseline W2V embeddings for the CUI input type.

 ### Combined Text and CUI Input Model